moshix/3270BBS/README.md

 Backup Strategy
 ---------------

-If you have real users, you need a real backup strategy.
-If you don't run the tsu.db sqlite database in WAL mode, then just make hourly or daily copies of the database.
-In WAL mode, (which is what I run) I just create an hourly dump of the database into an *.sql file which can very easily be restored.
-So far, I never lost data.
+The SQLite3 database runs in WAL mode.
+This means you can't just make copies of tsu.db.
+You should instead dump the database daily, or whenever, into an .sql file.

 Technical Implementation Details
 --------------------------------